mark-rolich/Slideshow.js/README.md

 Slideshow.js
 =================

-Creates slide show from the HTML UL list, rendering list items as slides Demo is available at http://mark-rolich.github.com/Slideshow.js
+Creates slide show from the HTML UL list, rendering list items as slides.
+Demo is available at http://mark-rolich.github.com/Slideshow.js

 Slideshow.js requires Event.js which can be acquired at the following links: